hzlbbfrog/Generative-BIM/README.md

 ## 🥰 Cite Generative AIBIM!
 If you have any problems, please do not hesitate to contact us!
 You are very welcome to cite our paper!
-The BibTeX entry is as follows:
+The BibTeX entries of related papers are as follows:

 (1) Generative AIBIM
 ```BibTeX